UO-CIS-322/proj1-pageserver/README.md

   Target environment is Raspberry Pi.
   ** May also work on Windows, but no promises.
-A Linux virtual machine may work, but our experience has not been good; if you don't have a Raspberry Pi in hand yet, you may want to test on shared server ix.
+A Linux virtual machine may work, but our experience has not been good; if you don't have a Raspberry Pi in hand yet, you may want to test on shared server ix-dev.
 * You will need Python version 3.4 or higher.
 * Designed to work in "user mode" (unprivileged), therefore using a port number above 1000 (rather than port 80 that a privileged web server would use)

+* Windows 10 note:  The new Windows bash on ubuntu looks promising.
+  If you are running Windows 10, please give this a try and let me know if the Ubuntu/bash environment is suitable for CIS 322 develpment.

 ### Assignment ###
 * Fork this repository to create your own repository on Github.
 (Read the 'git' documentation as needed, and create an account on Github if you don't have one.)